Domain Names and Web Hosting

 You’ve probably seen banner advertisements for web hosting all over the internet.
 There are thousands of them – large and small.
 Like the domain name registration, fees vary greatly, ranging from $5 per month to hundreds per month.
 However, unlike domain name registration, there are BIG differences in hosting companies.

 A good web hosting service will offer a several packages with varying storage space, control panel access to your files, email management (firstname.lastname@example.org) and forwarding capabilities, multi-program compatibility, and a multitude of other services you may or may not need.
-Most website designers know that web hosting has become extremely competitive and know the specifications, server up-times, and have likely found the best price for the product.
+Most website designers and developers know that web hosting has become extremely competitive and know the specifications, server up-times, and have likely found the best price for the product.
 They have already experienced the good, the bad, and the truly UGLY in the word of web hosting companies, so you don’t have to.